-Marriage and divorce have changed significantly since the English common law times from when they originated.
-As our society has been in a constant state of evolution, so have the institutions of marriage and divorce.
-Every aspect from why people choose to get married (or divorced), to who can get married (or divorced), to how people get married (or divorced) has evolved.
+Marriage and divorce have changed significantly since English common law times, when they originated.
+Our society has been in a constant state of evolution, and so have the institutions of marriage and divorce.
+Every aspect—why people choose to get married (or divorced), who can get married, and how people get married (or divorced)—has evolved.

 Let's take a look at current marriage and divorce statistics, as well as legal trends that have emerged in recent years.